ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 When more than one dataset is loaded, you cannot change the analysis parameters anymore.
 In this mode, the analysis results are read-only.
 The same parameters should be used to comparing different datasets.
-To make sure that the chosen parameters work with each dataset, load each one separately and verify the peak detection first.
+To make sure that the chosen parameters are appropriate for each dataset, load each one separately and verify the peak detection first.
 The comparison plots in the Plot menu will show results by Group.
 In the upper left corner of the GUI, a dropdown menu can be used to change the Group that is currently being visualized.